-PADEP - The Pennsylvania Department of Environmental Protection.
+PA DEP - Pennsylvania Department of Environmental Protection.

-PARENT TRACT - The parcel of land from which a land development or subdivision originates, determined from the date of municipal adoption of this chapter.
+Parent Tract - The parcel of land from which a land development or subdivision originates, determined from the date of municipal adoption of this Ordinance.

-PEAK DISCHARGE - The maximum rate of stormwater runoff from a specific storm event.
+Peak Discharge - The maximum rate of stormwater runoff from a specific storm event.

-PennDOT - The Pennsylvania Department of Transportation.
+PennDOT - Pennsylvania Department of Transportation.